Decorations and novelties go on sale all over Mexico

-This year, mark your calendars for Thursday September 16, 2021 to celebrate Mexican Independence Day.
+This year, mark your calendars for Thursday, September 16, 2021 to celebrate Mexican Independence Day.

 any Mexican school child can tell you, Mexican Independence Day or Dia de la Independencia tells the moving story about how Father Miguel Hidalgo y Costilla helped lead the fight to end 300 years of brutal class prejudice.

 His speech to the people of Mexico on September 16, 1810 marked the beginning of the decade-long fight for independence from Spain.

 Today, it remains an important date to all Mexicans who celebrate it with fireworks, parties and parades.

 Mexico's celebration of independence is officially marked on September 16th, but the festivities

 usually begin the night before, on September 15th.